MicrocontrollersDev/Alternatives/docs/launcher/modrinth_win.md

 This guide will focus on Forge 1.8.9, but steps for other versions should also be obvious.

 Click on the green `+` button on the bottom left of the app.
 Make sure the `Custom` tag is selected.
 Give it an icon if you wish, any name you want, and set the Loader to `Forge`, and Game version to `1.8.9`.
-Then press `+ Create`, click on it `not the green arrow`, and press "folder".
+Then press `+ Create`, click on the new profile (not the green arrow), and press "folder".

 ### Step 4 - Installing our mods / SkyClient